Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## AI Trainer

 AI trainer battles can yield up to `30` pokecoins.
 The professor rewards you with `5` pokecoins per Pokémon upon winning.
 The AI’s Pokémon levels match the highest-level Pokémon in your party.
-The difficulty of these battles is based on the Pokémon in your party with the highest [Base Stat Total](https://bulbapedia.bulbagarden.net/wiki/Category:Pok%C3%A9mon_by_base_stat_totals).
+The difficulty of these battles is based on your current AI win streak.

+## Ranked`

+Winning cross server ranked battles yield `10` pokecoins.

 ## Amulet Coin